 My wife and I are lifetime members of several organizations.
 In each case, we paid a larger sum of money not to bother with annual renewals.
 None of these organizations requires us to participate in any of their activities, take on any member duties, or perform any tasks necessary to keep us as lifetime members.
 In the case of PeerJ, these “lifetime membership” fees are more like “club entrance fees” or “initiation fees.”
 At this time, the duties of PeerJ members are pretty small: review at least one paper per year or submit a comment to a published article.
-However, we need to acknowledge that lifetime membership comes with real responsibilities, or the management has the right to revoke your membership status and escort you to the door.
+However, we need to acknowledge that lifetime membership comes with real responsibilities, or the management has the right to revoke your membership status.

 The first condition of publishing is that every author must be a PeerJ member.
 While PeerJ caps the total number of paying authors to 12, we should be hesitant to equate this with an inexpensive publishing model.
 The average number of biomedical authors per paper has been rising steadily since the 1950s, and MEDLINE/PubMed reports that the average number of authors per indexed paper now exceeds five.
 What’s more, the average number of author recurrence is also rising.
 Some authors are listed on hundreds, even thousands, of papers.